AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\parab{The Recon Trajectory.} Similar to model collection, recon uses a rectilinear scan (\figref{fig:mod_lateral}, \figref{fig:recon_traj}).
-Unlike model collection, however, during recon the drone flies \textit{fast} (4~m/s) and \textit{high} (60~m above the building's roof\footnote{We assume the nominal building heights in an area are known, for example, from zoning restrictions.}), with the LiDAR mounted in a \textit{perpendicular} orientation in order to have the shortest duration flight possible.
-We justify these parameter choices in \secref{sec:eval}, but \figref{fig:lidar_coverage_area} depicts the intuition for these choices.
-It shows, for an Ouster-64 LiDAR, the ground coverage area as a function of height.
-Coverage is highest between 40 and 60~m.
-At a given height, a perpendicular orientation covers a wider swathe of ground than a parallel orientation; this allows \sysname to use a larger scan width $s$ (\figref{fig:lidar_coverage_area}), resulting in a shorter flight.
-As with model collection, during this flight, \sysname streams point clouds to its cloud component, which runs the boundary detection algorithms described below.
+Recon uses a rectilinear scan (blue line in \figref{fig:boundary}), but unlike model collection, during recon the drone flies \textit{fast} (4~m/s) and \textit{high} (60~m above the building's roof\footnote{We assume the nominal building heights in an area are known, for example, from zoning restrictions.}), with the LiDAR mounted in a \textit{perpendicular} orientation in order to have the shortest duration flight possible (we justify these flight configurations in \secref{sec:eval:building}).
+During this flight, \sysname streams point clouds to its cloud component, which runs the \textit{boundary detection} algorithms described briefly below.

-\parab{Challenges and Overview.} This flight design poses two challenges for boundary detection.
-First, to detect the building's boundary, it is still necessary to align all point clouds to the same coordinate frame of reference.
-In recon, \sysname cannot use SLAM because fast, high flights can cause SLAM to lose tracking frequently.
-We show below that, because boundary detection can afford to be approximate, we can use GPS.
-Second, high and fast flights result in low point density, and boundary detection algorithms must be robust to this.

-\sysname's building boundary detection takes as input the area of interest and outputs the \textit{GPS locations} that constitute the boundary of the building.
-Model collection uses these outputs (\secref{s:slam-phase}).
-Boundary detection runs two different algorithms: rooftop \textit{surface extraction}, followed by \textit{boundary estimation}.